ExtensityAI/symbolicai/README.md

 ### Search Engine

-To perform search queries we use `SerpApi` with `Google` backend.
+To obtain fact-based content we perform search queries via `SerpApi` with a `Google` backend.
 The following example shows how to search for a query and return the results:

 ```python
 expr = Expression()